natalieagus/50002-2022/_lab/lab5.md

 .ends
 ```

-Write your answer in the space given.
+<div class="yellowbox"><div class="custom_box">Write your answer in the space given.
 The answer in this file should literally just contain **FOUR LINES**, each line to initialize each unit.
 The input and output of each unit declared in its `.subckt` definition is designed nicely such that they fit as-is.
-Refer to the block-diagram under the Introduction section if you forgot the interface for each subcircuit.
+Refer to the block-diagram under the Introduction section if you forgot the interface for each subcircuit.  </div></div><br>

 The complete schematic of the Beta is (you might want to open this image in another tab):